Rjmoodie/yardpass-upgrade/docs/PLATFORM_STRATEGY_IMPLEMENTATION.md

 ## Overview

-This document implements the strategic platform distribution shown in your breakdown, creating a hybrid web/mobile experience for yardpass.tech.
+This document implements the strategic platform distribution shown in your breakdown, creating a hybrid web/mobile experience for liventix.tech.

 ## 🏗️ Architecture Based on Your Strategy